AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/tasks/assign-tasks/assign-tasks.md

 1. Dopo aver aggiunto gli assegnatari all’attività, premi Invio o fai clic in un punto qualsiasi della pagina per salvare le modifiche, se hai selezionato Salvataggio automatico.
 In caso contrario, fare clic su **Salva**.

-## Assegnare più attività a un utente
+## Assegnare più attività a un utente in blocco da un elenco

 <!--Assigning multiple tasks to a user is different, depending on what environment you use to assign the tasks.